ess-dmsc/python-nexus-utilities/README.md

 ## Tools

-To assist in creating the IDF to NeXus conversion scripts I made a couple of simple tools: "Detector Plotter" and "HDF5 Size Profiler".
+To assist in creating the IDF to NeXus conversion scripts there are a couple of simple tools: "Detector Plotter" and "HDF5 Size Profiler".

 ### Detector Plotter